Gilles J. Guillemin: Career

-In 2020, the editors of PLOS ONE retracted an article co-authored by Guillemin, citing concerns about the integrity of some of its data.
-Since then 3 more articles have been retracted.
-This was done at the request of Guillemin.
-All scientific work reported in these retracted manuscripts was not performed in Prof Guillemin’s laboratory by any member of his research team but by external collaborators.
+In 2020, the editors of PLOS ONE retracted an article co-authored by Guillemin, citing concerns about the integrity of some of its data.[31].
+He has 10 papers retracted after the work of several of his foreign and domestic came under scrutiny.
+Gilles Guillemin claimed that certain images in his papers appear to have been doctored, but not by him Prof Guillemin acknowledged that certain images in these manuscripts appear to have been doctored, however not by him or his team..
+Most of the retractions were done at the request of Prof Guillemin.
+It is important to highlight that ALL the scientific work reported in these retracted manuscripts was not performed in Prof Guillemin’s laboratory or by any member of his research team but by external collaborators.

 Pandis

 In 2018, Guillemin co-created PANDIS with Catherine Stace.
 PANDIS is an Australian not-for-profit organisation.

 The aim of the organisation is to identify "infectious pathogens in Australian patients with various types of chronic diseases," called PAN for "All" and DIS for "diseases", with a focus on tick-borne diseases.

 Motor Neurone Disease BioBank

 In 2012, Guillemin, with his colleague Dominic Rowe, co-created the first motor neuron disease biobank in Australia.

 The Motor Neurone Disease (MND) Biobank houses samples that are then available to for use in research projects.
 One such project was conducted by Guillemin and his team around the analysis of the blood plasma of Amyotrophic lateral sclerosis patients to find ways to improve diagnosis.